Alexandrov geometry: foundations: Submaps

-(The continuous partially defined maps could be defined via closed sets; namely, one may request that inverse images of closed sets are closed.
-While this condition is equivalent to the continuity for the functions defined on whole space, it is different for partially defined functions.
-In particular with this definition domain of the continuous submap would have to be closed.)
+(Continuous partially defined maps could be defined via closed sets; namely, one could require that inverse images of closed sets are closed.
+While this condition is equivalent to continuity for functions defined on the whole space, it is different for partially defined functions.
+In particular, with this definition the domain of a continuous submap would have to be closed.)